nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary/index.md

 }
 ```

-Note that, rather than _prepending_ the each remainder, we instead concatenate the `result` string and use a combination of string and array methods to _split_ the string into array items, reverse the order of the array, and then _re_join the items in a string.
+Note that, rather than _prepending_ each remainder, we instead concatenate the `result` string and use a combination of string and array methods to _split_ the string into array items, reverse the order of the array, and then _re_join the items in a string.

 ### Evaluate the Plan